finmavis/webpack-4-boilerplate/README.md

 ## Keep Clean and Fresh

-- install `clean-webpack-plugin` as devDependencies
+- install `clean-webpack-plugin` as Development Dependencies

   - `clean-webpack-plugin` <br>
     A webpack plugin to remove your build folder(s) before building